-To reduce grade inflation and maintain equity across multiple course sections, all psychology courses are required to comply with departmental grade distribution norms.
-The mean grade in a 300-level class is 70 for a good class, 68 for an average class, and 66 for a weak class, with a standard deviation of 13).
+In order to reduce grade inflation and maintain equity across multiple course sections, all psychology courses are required to comply with departmental norms regarding grade distributions.
+According to departmental norms, the mean grade in a 300-level class is 70 for a good class, 68 for an average class, and 66 for a weak class, with a standard deviation of 13).
 The corresponding figures for 100- and 200-level Psychology courses are 67, 65, and 63, with a standard deviation of 14.
 Psyc 217 is the one exception to this.
 Our mean may slightly exceed this value (up to 71%, same standard deviation).
 Scaling may be used in order to comply with these norms; grades may be scaled up or down as necessary by the professor or department.
 Grades are not official until they appear on a student's academic record.
 You will receive both a percent and a letter grade for this course.
 At UBC, they convert according to the following key:

 A+ 90-100% C+ 64-67%

-Α 85-89% С 60-63%
+А 85-89% С 60-63%

 A- 80-84% C- 55-59%

 B+ 76-79% D 50-54%

 В 72-75% F 0-49%

 B- 68-71%

-Faculty of Arts Guidelines for Grading Criteria
+Guidelines for Grading Criteria

 You are earning a degree at a highly reputable postsecondary institution.
 Therefore, criteria for success are high.
-The Faculty of Arts offers the following guidelines (also available on this website) that broadly characterize the kind of work that is generally associated with the main grade ranges.
+The following guidelines broadly characterize the kind of work that is generally associated with the main grade ranges.
 These characteristics help to put the Psychology Department Grading Policies into context.
-Note that adequate performance is in the C range, which is the typical class average.
+Note that adequate performance is in the Crange, which is the typical class average.